 Once you get the SSL certificate enabled on your server, you can use plugins like WP Force SLL to redirect all admin URLs of your WordPress website from HTTP to HTTPS.

 When you install WordPress on your server, by default the prefix provided to your database tables is wp_ Again, every hacker knows about this and it becomes easier for them to attempt access to your database tables.
 By using helpful plugins like WP-DBManager, you can rename the prefix of your database tables from wp_ to something tough-to-guess prefix like wpnew10_ can spoil the whole game of hackers.

 #7 Stop allowing editing files from the admin

 When you use WordPress for your website design, you can edit all the files from the admin area (Appearance>Editor).
 These could be any of the themes or plugin files.
 By disallowing the editing of files from the backend, you make sure that even if a hacker can enter your admin area, he won’t be allowed to change any of the files.
 To disallow editing of files, simply use the below script in your wp-config.php file:

 #8 Update Plugins and Themes

-Outdated plugins and themes are vulnerable to attacks and hacks because most of the hackers rely on the fact that there are several plugins/themes which have been used by thousands of websites and they never got updated.
+Outdated plugins and themes are vulnerable to attacks and hacks because most of the hackers rely on the fact that several plugins/themes have been used by thousands of websites and they never got updated.

 It becomes easier for hackers to crack outdated plugins and themes.
-Therefore, its always recommended for all WordPress developers use only reliable plugins and themes to develop websites for their clients, and at the same time, they must advise the clients to update plugins and themes regularly.
+Therefore, it is always recommended that all WordPress developers use only reliable plugins and themes to develop websites for their clients, and at the same time, they must advise the clients to update plugins and themes regularly.

 #9 Directory permissions